Connect with others who understand.

 To help you take an active role in your weight management, it may be a good idea to keep a cancer diary to log your day-to-day life with lung cancer.
 Not only does this allow you to create an artifact of your thoughts and feelings along the way, but it also helps you provide your health care team with data about your weight, appetite, and other symptoms.

 Write down the date every time you make an entry in the journal.
-By considering where you are in the cycle of your treatment, your doctors may be able to distinguish weight loss symptoms caused by lung cancer versus treatment-related weight loss.
+By considering where you are in the cycle of your treatment, your doctors may be able to distinguish weight loss symptoms caused by lung cancer from treatment-related weight loss.

 If the idea of journaling seems off-putting, you can think about your writing as a narrative that details your journey through battling lung cancer and the resulting weight loss.
 The form of the diary can be completely up to you.
 You may prefer to write a daily symptom log, or if you find the inspiration, you can take a more artistic approach.